NaosFabrik/NaosFabrik.github.io/index.md

 - 🦊 Working as a full-time software engineer and researcher in a R&D devision for one year
 - 🚀 Learning NLP and business for Master's degree
 - 🎨 Design & Tech Integrator for problem solving
-- 🌱 Contents Creation, Photography, and Tandem Learning
+- 🌱 Contents Creation, Photography, and Language Studies

 {% include button.html text="github" icon="github" link="https://github.com/NaosFabrik" color="#211F1F" %}